cu-ecen-aeld/final-project-PlaceholderForAProperUsername/README.md

 ## New Content
 ---
-Drivers for the MAX30101 sensor to measure the heart rate and for the 16x2 LCD to display the data.
+Drivers for the BME280 and for the 20x4 LCD to display the data.
-A daemon to frequently get the measurement data and forward it to 16x2 LCD.
+A daemon to frequently get the measurement data and forward it to 20x4 LCD.

 ## Shared Material
 ---